huntdatacenter/docs/docs/do-science/hunt-workbench/troubleshooting.md

 [Retry]
 ```

-If you were previously able to access your applications (such as _RStudio_), and then the application suddenly stopped working, one quick approach is to check your available diskspace with following command:
+One quick approach is to check your available diskspace with following command:

 ```bash
 df -h /mnt/work